In The Office

 Lolly Bell - Project Manager

 As Project Manager my focus is to ensure that every enquirer approaching LATCH for help and advice is listened to, supported and assessed to determine their needs.
 I welcome new hosts and supervise placements for homeless people in their homes.
-A priority is to support and guide clients and hosts to build household harmony whilst observing the terms of their shared Licence Agreement.
-Creating personal support plans for each client promotes a way forward and gradual progression towards independent living.
-Liaising with agencies such as local council’s Housing Options and Housing Benefits, DWP, Foodbanks, Community Links Bromley, Bromley Well, Citizens Advice Bureau, local housing associations, other third sector voluntary organisations and churches enables us to offer wrap-around support whilst accessing all the help available within the Bromley community.
-Together, we build working partnerships and so outreach of our service to areas of need also falls under my remit.
-Working together with churches, the local community and businesses, small groups, schools and colleges is key to raise awareness for hidden homelessness and to increase visibility of the service we provide so anyone finding themselves in a homeless situation knows where to come for help.
+A priority is to support and guide clients and hosts in establishing and maintaining household harmony whilst observing the terms of their shared Licence Agreement.
+Creating personal support plans for each client promotes a positive way forward and a gradual progression towards independent living.
+Liaising with agencies such as local authorities, the DWP, Foodbanks, Community Links Bromley, Bromley Well, Citizens Advice Bureau, local housing associations, other third sector voluntary organisations and churches enables us to offer each client "whole person" support whilst accessing all the help available within the Bromley community.
+Working together with churches, the local community and businesses, small groups, schools and colleges is key to raise awareness for hidden homelessness and to increase visibility of the service we provide so anyone finding themselves in a homeless situation knows where they can come for help.

 The charity’s trustees are the BCHA Executive Committee, which comprises of three officers – the Chairman, Secretary and Treasurer – and currently, two other members.
 The members are all volunteers and include representatives of different denominations in the borough, along with others in sympathy with the charity’s aims.

 Julia Poulter - BCHA Chair

 Julia is a Chartered Accountant with nearly 20 years' experience of auditing and advising charities and social housing providers.
 She is a Partner of Crowe UK LLP, the leading provider of audit and related services to the charity sector and 8th largest global accountancy firm.
 Julia has lived in Bromley borough all her life and took over as Chair of BCHA in June 2018 as she is keen to use her extensive knowledge of charity finance and governance for the good of her community.
 Julia is passionate about helping others and working to end homelessness.